City of Belmont

 Shire of Mundaring

-The Shire of Mundaring is located on the eastern fringe of Perth, about 35 kilometres from the Perth GPO.
-The Shire of Mundaring is bounded by the Shire of Toodyay in the north, the Shires of Northam and York in the east, the Shire of Kalamunda in the south and the City of Swan in the west and north-west.
+The Shire of Mundaring is located on the eastern fringe of Perth, about 35 kilometres from the Perth CBD.
+The Shire of Mundaring is bounded by the Shire of Toodyay in the north, the Shires of Northam and York in the east, the Shire of Kalamunda in the south, and the City of Swan in the west and north-west.

 Town of Bassendean